 California Industrial Welfare Commission (IWC) Wage Order #6 Laundry, Linen Supply, Dry Cleaning and Dyeing Industry Poster

-The Industrial Welfare Commission (IWC) Wage Order #6 Laundry, Linen Supply, Dry Cleaning and Dyeing Industry is a general labor law poster poster by the California Department Of Industrial Relations.
+The Industrial Welfare Commission (IWC) Wage Order #6 Laundry, Linen Supply, Dry Cleaning and Dyeing Industry is a labor law posters poster by the California Department Of Industrial Relations.
 This poster is mandatory for some employers, including employers in the laundry, linen supply, dry cleaning, and dyeing industry.

 This poster must be posted in a conspicuous place where all employees for any laundry, linen supply, dry cleaning and dyeing industry will see it.
 This poster describes the standards and laws that must be followed in the Laundry, linen supply, dry cleaning, and dyeing Industry.
 Such laws include minimum wage rate, working overtime, holding records, and regulations for disabled workers.